Stronsay: History

 Two flint arrowheads discovered at a site investigated by Orkney College in April 2007 are believed to date from the late Paleolithic or early Mesolithic periods some 10–12,000 years ago.
 They were found amongst a scattered collection of other tools on a farm.
 If confirmed, they could be the earliest human artifacts found in Scotland.

 The island is now agricultural, but during the 18th and 19th centuries, kelp collection and herring curing employed up to 5000 people.
 The population was over 1000 for the entire 19th century and until the mid-20th century, with the 1891 census recording a population of 1275, excluding seasonal itinerants involved in the herring industry.

 The kelp burning industry was started by James Fea of Whitehall in 1727, and thrived during the remainder of the 18th century, lasting into the early 19th century; some of the kiln ruins can still be seen.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into fishing in Stronsay in the years before the First World War.
+In 1913 the Board reported that Stronsay was the "principal herring curing station in [the Orkney] District, but no attention [was] given to line fishing".